barn2plugins/document-library-lite/readme.txt

 == Changelog ==

-= 1.1.2 =
+= 1.1.3 =
-Release date 26 November 2024
+Release date 4 March 2025

-* Dev: Tested up to WordPress 6.7.1
-* Dev: Updated the internal libraries
+* Dev: Updated internal libraries and tested up to WordPress 6.7.2
+* Fix: The free version should not register its classes when the pro version is activated
+* Fix: Search on click was not working for the links in the collapsed columns

 See changelog.txt for more details.